 The William & Mary Center for Archaeological Research (W&MCAR) was established in May of 1988 to provide archaeological consulting and research services and applied educational opportunities in cultural resource management.
 Since its organization, the Center has provided a full range of cultural resource management services, including archaeology, architectural history, archival research and collection management.

-The Center has received hundreds of grants and contracts totaling more than 24 million dollars.
+The Center has received more than 1,300 grants and contracts totaling more than 32 million dollars.
 Our staff typically includes 8 to 12 full-time professionals along with several part-time employees.
 Center projects have contributed to numerous research topics in virtually all periods of Virginia archaeology.
-Prehistoric research has focused, in part, on local human responses to environmental change, especially as influenced by sea level fluctuation in the Chesapeake estuary.